 Before filling the questionnaire, volunteers are required to read and watch tutorials due to the unfamiliarity with the game and the Prov Viewer tool.
 Furthermore, we ran a pilot of the experiment in order to determine the experiment structure, which was initially structured as follows: volunteers were divided into two groups and start the experiment by watching the SDM tutorial, then the Prov Viewer tutorial (only for the group with provenance) and the replay of the game session video.
 Lastly, they receive the questionnaire.

 This order was later changed for the experiment due to the fact that volunteers were reviewing the Prov Viewer tutorial while answering the questionnaire.
 This happened because they were forgetting how to operate the tool after watching the replay of the game session video, which takes around seven minutes.
 Another change made for the experiment was related to the questions in the questionnaire.
 Some questions were allowing different interpretations, which caused too many mistakes on both groups.
 Thus, we decided to create a new scenario (and video) with a different set of questions.
-Lastly, during the pilot we allowed each volunteer to watch the videos at their own pace, causing chaos because of their undisciplined behavior.
-They were also deceiving the time they took to answer the questionnaire by changing the start time.
-Thus, we decided to impose a stricter timetable, providing the questionnaire only after all volunteers of the same group finish watching the videos.

 Figure 6: Experiment Execution activity diagram